-NOTE :
+NOTE:

 To be submitted at time of Feasibility Review

-To: Manager of Engineering Services Regional District of Nanaimo 6300 Hammond Bay Road Nanaimo BC V9T 6N2
+То: Manager of Engineering Services

+Regional District of Nanaimo

+6300 Hammond Bay Road

+Nanaimo BC V9T 6N2

 RE:

 (Project)

 Date: , 20

-admin rill confirm that (Developer) has retained (Consultant) to provide, design, contract istration, inspection and as-constructed drawings for this project all in accordance with the it bylaws and standards of the Regional District and in accordance with good engineering practice.
+admini ill confirm that (Developer) has retained (Consultant) to provide, design, contract stration, inspection and as-constructed drawings for this project all in accordance with the t bylaws and standards of the Regional District and in accordance with good engineering practice.

-(Deve loper)
+(Deve oper)

-This c onfirms we have accepted this assignment on the above terms.
+This co onfirms we have accepted this assignment on the above terms.

-(Cons ultant)
+(Consi ultant)

-I,, a Professional Engineer registered in the Province of British Columbia, hereby certify that the works as herein set out on the attached drawings entitled have been designed in accordance with the Regional District of Nanaimo Bylaw 500 and/or in accordance with good engineering practice where such design is not covered by the Regional District Bylaw 500.
-I have been retained to provide design, supervision, full-time inspection, as-built drawings, and final certification for this project by: (Name of Client) I am satisfied that in the contractual mandate which exists between myself and my client, the terms of reference will permit me to render a level of supervision of the construction work which will allow me to put my name and seal to the "Certification of Installed Works" required by the Regional District of Nanaimo, a sample of which is attached to this document and initialed by me.
+I,, a Professional Engineer registered in the Province of British I,, a Professional Engineer registered in the Province of British Columbia, hereby certify that the works as herein set out on the attached drawings entitled have been designed in accordance with the Regional District of Nanaimo Bylaw 500 and/or in accordance with good engineering practice where such design is not covered by the Regional District Bylaw 500.
+I have been retained to provide design, supervision, full-time inspection, as-built drawings, and final certification for this project by: I am satisfied that in the contractual mandate which exists between myself and my client, the terms of reference will permit me to render a level of supervision of the construction work which will allow me to put my name and seal to the "Certification of Installed Works" required by the Regional District of Nanaimo, a sample of which is attached to this document and initialed by me.
 In the event that my client releases me from this project, or in the event that I find the terms of reference do not permit me to render a level of supervision of the construction work which will allow me to put my name and seal to the form of certification required by the Regional District of Nanaimo, I will notify the Regional District within twenty-four (24) hours verbally and follow it up with written confirmation and clarification.
 Signed this day of, 20 , P.Eng. (signature) (name printed) I understand that the "Certification of Installed Works" is to be completed in this format and submitted with the "as-constructed" drawings.
 (Engineer)

-NOT : To be completed in this format and submitted with the 'As-Built' drawings Loca ion of the Construction Site and Works: (Legal Description / Location) all w thin the Regional District of Nanaimo, British Columbia. , a Registered Professional Engineer (Reg.
-No) in the nce of British Columbia, hereby certify: 1.
-THAT the following construction tests were carried out to confirm that construction m the specifications required: a)b) c) d) e) f) 2.
-THAT I was able to monitor the construction and provide a level of supervision of the construction work sufficient to be able to confirm that the specifications in force and effect the Regional District of Nanaimo and in the applicable design drawings for the said Works we generally met during the Construction Period; and 3.
-THAT the accompanying plans labeled: (i)(ii)(iii)
+NOT To be completed in this format and submitted with the 'As-Built' drawings Loca on of the Construction Site and Works: (Legal Description / Location) all w nin the Regional District of Nanaimo, British Columbia. , a Registered Professional Engineer (Reg.
+No) in ce of British Columbia, hereby certify: the 1.
+THAT the following construction tests were carried out to confirm that construction the specifications required: met a)b) c) d) e) f) 2.
+THAT I was able to monitor the construction and provide a level of supervision of construction work sufficient to be able to confirm that the specifications in force and effect the Regional District of Nanaimo and in the applicable design drawings for the said Works of generally met during the Construction Period; and ct by 3.
+THAT the accompanying plans labeled: (i)

-accurately reconstructed v materials, grades, inverts, offsets and dimensions of the
+accurately reconstructed wo materials, grades, inverts, offsets and dimensions of the

-DATE O this day of , 20
+DATED this day of , 20

 Eng ineer (sig gnature & seal)

 Eng ineering Firm